ITManagerCOH/security-policies/README.md

 ## Contributing

 We do not accept public contributions or issues on this repository.
-This is because this repository acts as the source of truth for GEOGO's internal policies.
-If you are a GEOGO user, and have a question or concern about one of these policies, please contact info@geogo.in.
+This is because this repository acts as the source of truth for CloudOnHire's internal policies.
+If you are a CloudOnHire user, and have a question or concern about one of these policies, please contact your Chief Information Officer.

 We may consider public comment on proposed changes.

 ## License

-Dedicated to the public domain under CC0-1.0 by GEOGO and contributors.
+Dedicated to the public domain under CC0-1.0 by CloudOnHire and contributors.